auth0/docs/articles/api/authentication/legacy/_login.md

 }) %>

 ::: warning
-This endpoint is considered insecure and you are strongly advised against using it.
-The alternative is to open the browser to do social authentication, which is what [Google and Facebook are recommending](https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html).
-For more information refer to [Introducing OIDC Conformant Authentication](/api-auth/intro).
+This endpoint is part of the legacy authentication pipeline.
+We recommend that you open the browser to do social authentication instead, which is what [Google and Facebook are recommending](https://developers.googleblog.com/2016/08/modernizing-oauth-interactions-in-native-apps.html).
+For more information on the latest authentication pipeline refer to [Introducing OIDC Conformant Authentication](/api-auth/intro).
 :::

 Given the social provider's `access_token` and the `connection`, this endpoint will authenticate the user with the provider and return a JSON with the `access_token` and, optionally, an `id_token`.
 This endpoint only works for Facebook, Google, Twitter and Weibo.